-There are various color tones in which ruby gemstone are available.
+There are various color tones in which ruby gemstone is available.
 From orangey red to purplish red, you can find different hues to suit your taste.
 But, it is believed that the finest rubies carry a pure, vibrant red hue to a bit of purplish red.

 Associated with love, passion, and royalty, a ruby stone is a thing of beauty.
 Its rarity makes the stone even more special for gem lovers.
-Now, let’s take a look at some of the sources of rubies.
+Now, let’s take a look at some sources of rubies.

 Ruby Gemstones from Myanmar

 When it comes to a source that has given the world some of the finest ruby gemstones ever, it has to be Myanmar.
 Also called Burma, Myanmar has been a renowned producer of rubies since the fifteenth century.